Head of Communicationsave.firstname.lastname@example.org

-Estonian Human Rights Centre is an independent non-governmental human rights advocacy organisation.
-EHRC was founded in December 2009.
-EHRC has quickly developed to be the most well-known human rights NGO in Estonia.
+The Estonian Human Rights Centre is an independent, non-governmental organization that advocates for human rights.
+It was founded in December 2009 and has quickly become the most well-known human rights NGO in Estonia.

 EHRC develops its activities according to the needs of the society.
-Our focus is currently on the advancement of equal treatment of minority groups and diversity & inclusion and the human rights of asylum seekers and refugees.
+Our focus is currently on the advancement of equal treatment of minority groups, diversity & inclusion, action against hate, data protection issues and protection of the human rights of the asylum seekers and refugees.
 EHRC coordinates the Estonian Diversity Charter.
 We also monitor the overall human rights situation in Estonia and publish bi-annual independent human rights reports about the situation in Estonia.
 We are NGO partner for UNHCR (the UN Refugee Agency) in Estonia.

 EHRC is governed by an independent Council, representing a range of views and societal groups.
 The Council sets a long term strategy for the EHRC and fulfils other statutory duties such as confirmation of the yearly financial statements.
 The daily work of the EHRC is managed by Executive Director.
 See more…

-Estonian Human Rights Centre is (with Praxis Centre for Policy Studies) the contractor for Estonia in the FRANET multidisciplinary research network.
-Estonian Human Rights Centre is also registered in the Fundamental Rights Platform of the European Agency for Fundamental Rights (FRP).
+Estonian Human Rights Centre is registered in the Fundamental Rights Platform of the European Agency for Fundamental Rights (FRP).

 EHRC belongs to networks that help to achieve our mission.